What is Hajj?

 History of Hajj

-The rituals of Hajj were established by the Prophet Muhammad (peace be upon him), but, based on the Quran, his address can be traced back to Abraham (peace be upon him), also known as Ibrahim in English.
-They say Muslims believe that Abraham was commanded by God to leave his wife Hajira and his son Ismael alone in the desert of ancient Mecca.
+The rituals of Hajj were established by the Prophet Muhammad (peace be upon him), but, based on the Quran, his address can be traced back to Ibrahim A.S., also known as Abraham in English.
+They say Muslims believe that Abraham (Ibrahim A.S.) was commanded by God to leave his wife Hajira and his son Ismael (Ismail A.S.) alone in the desert of ancient Mecca.
 In search of water, Hajira ran seven times between the two hills of Safa and Marwa but found nothing.
-Returning to Ismael in despair, he saw the child scratching the ground with his leg and a spring burst forth.
+Returning to Ismael (Ismail A.S.) in despair, he saw the child scratching the ground with his leg and a spring burst forth.
 This is the beauty of Zamzam in the Holy Mosque in Makkah.
 Pilgrims drink this water during the journey of Hajj or Umrah.